netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 --- abstract

-Using Multipath Extension for QUIC {{QUIC-MP}} with SCION provides unique opportunities application but also for for congestion control, path selection and related algorithms.
+Using Multipath Extension for QUIC {{QUIC-MP}} with SCION provides unique opportunities for application but also for for congestion control, path selection and related algorithms.
 This document discusses some opportunities and general recommendations.

 --- middle